 Cost of New Equity

 Cost of new equity is the cost of a newly issued common stock that takes into account the flotation cost of the new issue.
-Flotation cost is the cost paid by the company to investment bankers for their services in the public offering.
-Flotation cost increases the cost of equity such that cost of new equity is higher than cost of (existing) equity.
+Flotation costs are the costs incurred by the company in issuing the new stock.
+Flotation costs increase the cost of equity such that cost of new equity is higher than cost of (existing) equity.

 Cost of new equity is calculated using a modification of the dividend discount model.
 Flotation cost is normally a percentage of the issue price.
 It is incorporated into the model by reducing the price of the share by the percentage of the flotation cost.